CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 Functionality (Algorithm):
 -   Runs a SQL 'SELECT' query to grab a specific entry in the 'company' table, using the company's primary key 'company_id'.
 It then instantiates the 'Company' class with the values received from the SQL query.
 Returns (output):
-    An instantiated object ('Company') with the values for a specific company note.
+    An instantiated object ('Company') with the values for a specific company.

 An instance where this method is called:
 FUNCTION:   display_company_profile()